zakariazuck/chuck-jokes/README.md

 # chuck-jokes
-This work is made to bring a little smile to the world
+This work is meant to bring a bit of a smile to the world.